jiyounglee-0523/jiyounglee-0523.github.io/index.markdown

   I'm a M.S student at KAIST Graduate School of AI, advised by Professor <a href="https://mp2893.com/">Edward Choi</a>.
   <br />
   <br />
   I'm interested in Multi-Modality, Score-Based Models, NLP and Healthcare.
-I hope to make a generative and understanding model that incorporates multiple modality that can be useful in real world.
+I hope to make a generative and understanding model that incorporates multiple modalities that can be useful in real world.
 </p>

 <p>